 Instead of the asphalt plug used on screeded roofs the E.M.L fitted to wood kerbs would be dressed down on to the onto the insulation allowing movement but no damage to the roof.
 A lead flashing would be fitted above the kerb dressed down onto asphalt upstands giving the term free standing roof.
 GRP trims are now fitted to outside edges of roofs this gives an easy on the eye appearance but also more important encapsulation between the asphalt dressed to edge of trim down to the upstands and horizontal areas.

-All protrusions i.e. soil vent pipes R.W.O are easily finished to complete the roof as with all asphalt roofing solar reflective paint is a must finish to any mastic asphalt finish.
+All protrusions i.e. soil vent pipes R.W.O are easily finished to complete the roof.
+As with all asphalt roofing the use of solar reflect paint upon completion is highly recommended.

 • Before the asphalt is applied to the insulation surface a separating membrane must be laid to the surfaces this can vary from surfaces and specifications, sheathing felt, staple tissue and building paper.
 It must also allow a free lateral passage for hot air and moisture vapour during the application of hot asphalt and act as a long-term vapour pressure release layer.
 The membrane is laid with joints of 50mm and is ‘loose laid’ to all horizontal surfaces.
 Within the grades of asphalt there are special grades in its roof star range and are not limited to black in colour and export grades can be achieved for roofing.